outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 # SSLKEYLOGFILE #

-Environment variable SSLKEYLOGFILE points to a pathname storing the TLS (Pre)MasterSecret (Session Secret) that can be used to decrypt TLS traffic when combined with the captured TLS handshake information.
+Environment variable "SSLKEYLOGFILE" points to a pathname storing the TLS (Pre)MasterSecret (Session Secret) that can be used to decrypt TLS traffic when combined with the captured TLS handshake information.

-Generally speaking, there are three ways to support SSLKEYLOGFILE.
+Generally speaking, there are three ways to support "SSLKEYLOGFILE".

 1. Capture TLS traffic on client side.

-   Clients like mitmproxy (TLS proxy), `openssl s_client`, cURL, Firefox, Chrome, etc. all supports SSLKEYLOGFILE.
+   Clients like mitmproxy (TLS proxy), `openssl s_client`, cURL, Firefox, Chrome, etc. all supports "SSLKEYLOGFILE".
 So, we just need to set this variable before launching the client and before capturing the TLS traffic.
 2. Capture TLS traffic on Nginx side.

    Nginx by default does not provide the ability to dump the TLS (Pre)MasterSecret.
 We have to hack the OpenSSL library.
    1. Make use of 3rd-party Nginx modules like [nginx-sslkeylog](https://github.com/tiandrey/nginx-sslkeylog).
 There is another similar patch available at [PATCH SSL: Added SSLKEYLOGFILE key material to debug logging](https://mailman.nginx.org/pipermail/nginx-devel/2024-January/W5CRPNYOC72XXFF45KQSD3VNNMGJ4WMR.html).
    2. Preload [sslkeylog.c](#sslkeylog.c).
 Compared to method 2.1, it does not require patching and building.
-It uses [LD_PRELOAD](https://man7.org/linux/man-pages/man8/ld.so.8.html) to preload a new shared library to Nginx.
+It uses [LD_PRELOAD](https://man7.org/linux/man-pages/man8/ld.so.8.html) to preload a new shared library that could dump TLS (Pre)MasterSecret if "SSLKEYLOGFILE" is present.
 3. Make use of [GDB to read TLS (Pre)MasterSecret from core dump](https://security.stackexchange.com/a/80174/248863).

 # sslkeylog.c #

-In this section, I will build the [sslkeylog.c](https://github.com/Lekensteyn/wireshark-notes/tree/master/src) to the Kong Docker image and enable the TLS (Pre)MasterSecret dumping.
+In this section, I will build a shared library "libsslkeylog.so" from [sslkeylog.c](https://github.com/Lekensteyn/wireshark-notes/tree/master/src).
+The shared library can dump TLS (Pre)MasterSecret if it is preloaded to Nginx and the environment variable "SSLKEYLOGFILE" is imported into "nginx.conf".

+I will use Nginx's derivation Kong Gateway and Docker image to demonstrate the details.

-## Dockerfile ##
+## Compose Dockerfile ##

 The Dockerfile is available at [sslkeylogfile.Dockerfile](https://gist.github.com/outsinre/bde97c641b1830bb2d4207176ab29969).

-In the build stage, the script [sslkeylog.sh](#test-image) is used to verify the built object.
+In the build stage, the script [sslkeylog.sh](#decrypt-curl-traffic) is used to verify the built object "libsslkeylog.so".

 ```
 ./sslkeylog.sh curl -sI https://www.google.com